impojr/PDC-Hatch/README.md

 3. After installing the project from Fitbit Studio, you need to login to the Fitbit Web API using the settings page within the Fitbit mobile application

+## Connecting to the web API

+If you try to sync your app without giving the correct permissions, you will be directed to the error screen.
+To fix this, go to:
+your Fitbit app > click the versa icon on the top left > Developer Menu > PDC Hatch (under sideloaded apps) > settings > login > follow the prompts.

+This will grant permissions for a limited time.
+You will need to repeat this process every time the permissions expire.

 ## How to Play

 There is no tutorial in PDC, the limited memory space really doesn't allow it.
 So, here's how to use PDC:

 ### Syncing Steps